-LaunchDarkly is an awesome feature flag management platform that allows for simple control of flags across multiple environments, allowing us to non-ironically test in production.
-LaunchDarkly supports most popular web languages, and there are a bunch of 3rd party libraries out there as well to make life easier for developers.
-For React applications, I've tried a few different routes for handling the client side feature flags, each with their own trade off of benefits and limitations.
+LaunchDarkly is a feature flag management platform that allows for simple control of flags across multiple environments, providing developers the ability to non-ironically test in production.
+LaunchDarkly supports most popular web languages, and there are a bunch of 3rd party libraries out there to make life easier as well.
+For React applications, I've tried a few different routes for handling client side feature flags, each with their own trade off between simplicity and flexibility.

 LaunchDarkly component, throw your new functionality in a

 FeatureFlag component, and you're good to go.
-As expected though, the price of this simplicity is that it is more challenging to custom logic based on flags or on events such as a flag change.
+As expected though, the price of this simplicity is the difficulty implementing custom logic.

 Another great option is LaunchDarkly's own React SDK.
 This library provides a set of higher order components that initialize the LaunchDarkly client and then pass the flags in as